What'cha looking for?

 The Thursday-night Improvised Music Series, curated by saxophonist Dave Rempis, began in April of 2002 at EAF’s original home, 3030, and has featured over 500 concerts by local and internationally known musicians and sound artists.
 The series presents performances that explore improvisation from a variety of vantage points, ranging from jazz-based approaches, to new music-influenced ones, to completely non-idiomatic forms of improvisation.
 And the true legacy of the series over the course of its decade-plus history has been to serve as a breeding ground for new ensembles, and new generations of Chicago improvisers.

 with an emphasis on presenting sonically stimulating and visually performative work.
-Co-curated with Daniel Wyche 2013-16; Matt Mehlan since 2017.
+Co-curated with musician Daniel Wyche.

-After moving to Elastic in 2006, we began displaying regular visual art exhibitions, in addition to video screenings and multimedia performances.
-Jordan Martins is the current curator at our new space on Diversey Avenue.
+We have been displaying regular visual art exhibitions since 2006, in addition to video screenings and multimedia performances.
+Alyssa Brubaker is the current curator.
 For information on submitting a gallery proposal, email us.

 Curated by alto saxophonist and composer Nick Mazzarella, the Anagram Series hosts weekly performances of jazz and improvised music at Elastic.
 The mission of the series is to bring diverse elements of the Chicago music scene into close proximity in order to inspire new collaborations and creative growth within the musical community, and to foster programming that reflects the full variety of thoughtful Chicago artists working in modern music.
 The series’ concerts feature both developing and established musicians and composers, serving as a haven for the incubation of new ideas, as well as a platform for the presentation of mature work.